playcanvas/developer.playcanvas.com/content/tutorials/beginner/keyboard-input.md

 for common keyboard operations like checking if a key is pressed or held down.
 It also takes away the various cross-browser problems with handling keycodes and charcodes.

-Take a look at the input_keyboard Pack in the [tutorials project][project].
+Take a look at the keyboard input Pack in the [tutorials project][project].
 Here is the code for the tutorial:

 ~~~javascript~~~
 pc.script.create("keyboard_handler", function (context) {